tjcreedy/metamate/README.md

 #### `-g/--generateASVresults [n]`

 By default, `find` mode does not output filtered ASVs, instead providing detailed statistics for assessment to determine the optimal threshold set for the dataset in question.
 This option provides for the output of a fasta file for each threshold set, containing the sequences that were not rejected by that threshold set and/or were determined to be verified-authentic ASVs.
-If supplied without a value, a fasta file will be output for each threshold set that recieved the best score.
+If supplied without a value, a fasta file will be output for each threshold set that recieved the best score (see below).
 If a value is supplied, metaMATE will output a fasta file for each threshold set that scored within the top `n` proportion of threshold sets.
 If `n` is 1, a fasta will be output for every threshold set.
 This can generate a large number of fasta files!
 For more information about scoring, [see below](#scoring-and-estimation).

+#### `-q/--scoremetric [metric]`

+When using `-g/--generateASVresults`, you can select which scoring metric (accuracy, precision or recall) is used to select the best threshold set(s) by supplying the metric name to `-q/--scoremetric`.
+[See below](#scoring-and-estimation) for more details on these metrics.

 ### Reference-matching arguments